 The biggest benefit of IAM tools is added security for your company’s data and applications.
 Not only does role-based access prevent unauthorized people from within your company from viewing sensitive information, but most IAM solutions also include AI to help your security team spot compromised credentials faster based on behavioral anomalies.
 This added security can also help you ensure regulatory compliance in highly regulated industries.

 IAM software also improves employee productivity by reducing the number of times they have to log in.
 Once they access their IAM portal, the employee should have access to everything their role demands, and the IAM tool can log them into other applications automatically.
 This means they don’t have a ton of passwords to remember, and they won’t implement shadow IT policies to get around irritating login policies.

-These are some of the top IAM tools available in 2021 and include a variety of features to keep your company resources secure.
+These are some of the top IAM tools available today with a variety of features to keep your company resources secure.

 JumpCloud is an IAM solution that provides single sign-on (SSO) access for a company’s users, allowing them to easily and securely access the resources they need.
 The platform works with on-premises and cloud applications, as well as macOS, Windows, and Linux networks and infrastructure.
 JumpCloud also provides reports and insights that log user activity, allowing your security team to see access attempts that might indicate an identity has been compromised.
 It even offers remote management to let your security team address issues with a user’s identity no matter where they are.